Wednesday, September 10, 2025

 Even in December's light, the view from the conservatory feels dramatic

-The kitchen and other windows showing remarkable porosity of the walls
+The kitchen and other windows showing remarkable wall-porosity

 Kitchen windows in May, with views to the protected back garden